 About The Client

-Client is an award-winning education technology company working on innovative platforms for online admissions, online assessments, onscreen evaluation system, and remote proctoring technology.
+The client is an award-winning education technology company working on innovative platforms for online admissions, online assessments, onscreen evaluation system, and remote proctoring technology.
 The client is also associated with many multinational companies, corporates, education institutes and universities.

 The Business Challenge

 The client was looking out to move its existing legacy applications to the cloud as it was running higher bills and outdated infrastructure.
-Starting with moving legacy database from on-premise to cloud, setting up continuous integration and deployment pipeline and optimized management of virtual machines created on the cloud.
+Starting with moving legacy database from on-premise to cloud, setting up continuous integration and deployment pipeline, and optimized management of virtual machines created on the cloud.
 The requirement was to auto-scale the solution to serve increased demand on specific events or days for their end customers.